|Appearance||F1 Menu Art|

 - (e.g) SCP-096 would become enraged faster if a player looks at his face for a longer duration and a more closer distance; when compared to a player looking at his face at a shorter duration and much farther distance.

-Anyone who looks at SCP-096 or shoots it, will become a target.
+Anyone who looks at SCP-096's face or shoots it will become a target.
 SCP-096 will stay in enraged mode for a base 15 seconds, plus an extra 3 seconds for each additional target, going up to a maximum time of 30 seconds.
-Targets are made visible by markers only visible to SCP-096 (even targets wearing SCP-268 will be visible).
+Targets are made visible by markers visible only to SCP-096 (even targets wearing SCP-268 will be visible).
+SCP-096 only gains additional rage time during the calm and wind-up states; he will not gain more time while in enrage mode.

 While enraged, SCP-096 can do the following:

-- Perform an area-of-effect attack with Left Click that will instantly kill anyone hit by it, even if you aren't a target.
+- Perform an area-of-effect attack with Left Click that will instantly kill any target hit by it.
+Non targets take zero damage.

 - Jump very high.